Writer and Photographer

 Publications, Awards, and Grants

-Lightning Paths: 75 Poetry Writing Exercises, forthcoming with NCTE Books, 2018
+Lightning Paths: 75 Poetry Writing Exercises, NCTE Books, 2018

 A New Light in Kalighat, March 2013 (funded by the American Councils for International Education and the U.S. State Department)